antonio-pilan/TCC-Geosensing-Dataprocessing-USP/README.md

 ### Total Precipitable Water (TPW)
 * TPW analysis revealed characteristic seasonal patterns, with a pronounced drop in atmospheric water vapor around day 100 of each year (March-April), leading to extended dry periods.
-* The year 2024 was identified as atypically dry. [cite: 171] A significant second drop in TPW occurred around day 200 (approaching July).
+* The year 2024 was identified as atypically dry.
+A significant second drop in TPW occurred around day 200 (approaching July).
 * The combination of high temperatures and low TPW in 2024, particularly the low TPW values (around 5cm) during the August heatwave, created conditions highly conducive to the observed large-scale wildfires.
 *
 ### Correlation and Impact